hanmd82/loopback.io/pages/en/lb4/Decorator.md

 }
 ```

-It's been documented as a LoopBack core concept in [Dependency Injection](Dependency-Injection.htm)
 For more information, see the [Dependency Injection](Dependency-Injection.htm) section under [LoopBack Core Concepts](Concepts.htm)

 ## Authentication Decorator

 - @authenticate

-  Mark a controller method as requiring authenticated user, it takes in a strategy name.
-An example is using BasicStrategy to authenticate user in function `whoAmI`:
+  Mark a controller method as requiring authenticated user, takes a strategy name
+  as a parameter.
+An example is using 'BasicStrategy' to authenticate user in function
+  `whoAmI`:

   ```ts
   // my-controller.ts